10 Snakes That Drink Rainwater From Their Scales

 Source: “Emerald tree boa” by John – CC BY 2.0

-For week after week, the emerald tree boa sits still, staring menacingly.
-Not even a photographer waving a camera in its face can persuade it to move.
-Days, even weeks pass, in which the emerald tree boa only raises its head to scope a spiny rat in the distance, before sinking back into its coils, expression unchanging.
+Days, even weeks pass, in which the emerald tree boa only raises its head to analyse a spiny rat in the distance, before sinking back into its coils, expression unchanged.
 A tiger ratsnake slithers past.
 The emerald tree boa doesn’t react.
 A monkey gets carried off by a hawk before its very eyes.
 The emerald tree boa still doesn’t react.

 4 Peringuey’s adder